kivy/kivy/doc/sources/gettingstarted/installation.rst

 Alternatively, installing :ref:`from source<kivy-source-install>` is required for newer Python versions not listed above or if the wheels do not work or fail to run properly.

+On RPi, when using a 32 bit OS, wheels are provided for Python 3.7 (Raspberry Pi OS Buster) and Python 3.9 (Raspberry Pi OS Bullseye), via the `PiWheels <https://www.piwheels.org/>`_ project.
+For other Python versions, on 32 bit OSes, you will need to install from source.

 Setup terminal and pip
 ^^^^^^^^^^^^^^^^^^^^^^